HSG Charitable Foundation Patient Safety Grant

 Eligibility Criteria

-The following eligibility criteria must be met in order for an application to be accepted and
+The following eligibility criteria must be met in order for an application to be accepted and scored:

 • Applicant must be willing to share project information and outcomes with others.